lilyschlaug/BAE305-SP24-Lab2REAL/Lab-2.md

 | ---------| ----------------|---------|
 |R5|3.57|1.66|

 Below is a comparison of the measured current and calculated current after removing R5 from the circuit.
+It is likely that a mistake was made in the calculated currents due to the vast difference from the measured.

 | Current   | Measured Current (mA)| Calculated Currents (mA)|
 | ----------| ---------------------|-------------------------|